A hand holds a beaker

 Migraine is a result of dysfunctional nerve signaling.
 Key players are the trigeminal nerves and CGRP, a signaling molecule.
 The trigeminal nerve runs from the brain to the face.
 It is responsible for facial and head sensations and jaw movement.1

-CGRP is a small protein that transmits signals in the brain.
+CGRP is a small protein that sends signals in the brain.
 Sensory nerves produce and release CGRP.
 Drugs that block CGRP help prevent and treat migraine.
 Other names for this class of drugs are:1

-• CGRP MoAbs
+• CGRP mAbs

 • CGRP inhibitors